DJEyerman/Technical-Writing-Samples/README.md

     records.
 The goal is to ensure the confidentiality and integrity of information throughout its lifecycle, from creation to disposal.

-    I then lead the effort to get the policy reviewed by the policy committee and get it approved by senior management.
+    I then led the effort to get the policy reviewed by the policy committee and get it approved by senior management.

 ## Spurious 800-53-SC System and Communications Protection